adoante/CS-435-Final-PomodoroStudyTimer/README.md

 A Big thank you the developer of [Pomofocus](https://pomofocus.io/).
 In my opinion is the most polished, convenient and pleasing implementation.
-The insporation the my attempt at a hardware based implementation of the Pomodoro Technique.
+The inspiration the my attempt at a hardware based implementation of the Pomodoro Technique.
 It was especially helpful while I was using it for this project.

 The purpose of the project was to design, build, and program an embedded system